-Expressive Arts Workshop with Vulnerable children
+Expressive Arts Workshop with ‘Children in Conflict with Law’

-17th April, 2024 ; 10:00 am - 12:00 pm Place of Safety and Special Home for Boys, Majnu ka Tila, New Delhi
+13th November, 2024 ; 10:00 am - 12:00 pm Place of Safety and Special Home for Boys, Majnu ka Tila, New Delhi

 Threads of Humanity has been one of our longest and most successfully running programs, which focuses on Children in Conflict with Law and At-risk Youth.
 Using Expressive Arts we create safe spaces, encouraging participants to undertake a journey of self-awareness and take ownership of their choices.
 In our decade long journey, we have engaged with over 6000 young offenders and marginalized youth as part of the program.